totalspectrum/spin2cpp/doc/basic.md

 do
   s$ = input$(80, h) ' read up to 80 characters at a time
-  file$ = file$ + s$ ' append to the data until s$ = ""        ' stop at end of file
+  file$ = file$ + s$ ' append to the data loop until s$ = ""        ' stop at end of file
 ' now the whole file is in file$
 ```